-Have you ever seen the 1990 movie Home Alone?
+Have you ever seen the 1990 Christmas movie Home Alone?
 On the off chance that you haven’t, it follows a young boy Kevin who, after accidentally being forgotten by his family departing for a family trip, discovers that his home has been targeted by a pair of robbers.
 They’re looking to hit homes that have been left by families going on holiday, and one kid in a home is as good as empty to them.
 But Kevin isn’t willing to let his home be invaded.

 So, after the police fail to act on his warnings, Kevin takes matters into his own hands to defeat the robbers.
-He places booby-traps all over his house and awaits their arrival.
+He places booby traps all over his house and awaits their arrival.
 While he doesn’t know when they’re coming or how they’ll try to get in, he does know that they are coming.
 So, he prepares defenses at every conceivable entrance.

-We should treat our souls similar to the same way Kevin treats his home.
-We don’t know how or when the devil will tempt us, but we know he will.
+We should treat our souls similarly to the same way Kevin treats his home.
+We don’t know how or when the devil will tempt us, but we know that he will.
 Therefore, it is our duty to prepare our defenses, reinforce our walls, and get ready for battle.
 Recently on The Inner Life, Josh welcomed Father Vince Druding onto the show to talk about waging spiritual warfare, the best ways to fight against temptation, and how we can always be prepared and vigilant.

 “If we, as Jesus’ disciples, know that we’re going to come up against battles in our spiritual life, you can imagine how badly those battles might end if we don’t take the time to prepare.
 But if we do prepare, then we can have the hope that we might wind up victorious.”
 But how do we prepare?